ProtektProtocol/protekt-protocol-docs/docs/testing-guide.md

 After the transaction has been confirmed, if you added the weth address to your tokens it should now display a value.

+Next you will need to acquire some kovan Dai .
+To do this, we can take a loan out on compound, by depositing some ETH and using it as collateral for the Dai.

+First navigate to [Compound](https://app.compound.finance/) and ensure you are on the Kovan network in MetaMask.

+Next click on Ether on the left side of the page under supply.

 Next Dai